ab3victoria/cocktails-project/README.md

 # React Cocktails App

-This is a cocktail finder app
+A react cocktails finder app.

 ## About The Project && Dependencies

-- Project uses: React, Redux, MATERIAL-UI
+- User can search his favorite cocktail and read more information about it.
-- Using [OpenTdb API](https://opentdb.com/) for fetching data
+- Using [TheCocktailDB API](https://www.thecocktaildb.com/api/json/v1/1/search.php?s=) for fetching data